Communal tensions on Eid in Jodhpur; mobile internet services suspended, curfew imposed | Politics

 Shops, vehicles and houses were pelted with stones near the Jalori gate area.

-Members of the minority community were installing Eid flags and they put up a flag on a roundabout alongside the statue of freedom fighter Balmukund Bissa.
+Members of a minority community were installing Eid flags and they put up a flag on a roundabout alongside the statue of freedom fighter Balmukund Bissa.

 This led to a confrontation as members of the other community alleged that a saffron flag, which they had put up there ahead of Parshuram Jayanti, had gone missing.